Florida Southern College logo

 About Florida Southern College

-The college's journey began as the South Florida Institute in Orlando in 1883, embarking on several relocations before finding its permanent home in Lakeland in 1922.
-Initially sponsored by the United Methodist Church and known as Florida Conference College, it evolved through name changes, becoming Southern College in 1906, and finally Florida Southern College in 1935.
-A significant milestone in its history was the enrollment of its first Black student, Gwendolyn Gibson High, in 1966, reflecting its ongoing commitment to inclusivity.
+The college's story began as the South Florida Institute in Orlando in 1883, moving and evolving through several names and locations before finding its permanent home in Lakeland in 1922, and becoming Florida Southern College in 1935.
+This journey of adaptation and growth includes a significant milestone in 1966 when it proudly welcomed its first Black student, Gwendolyn Gibson High, marking an important step in its commitment to inclusivity and progress.

 Key Highlights

-• Founded in 1883, making it one of Florida's oldest private colleges.
+• Founded in 1883, making it one of Florida's oldest institutions.

-• Innovative "Venture into Adventure" program allows students to design their own major.
+• Offers the "Venture into Adventure" program, allowing students to design their own majors.

 Timeline